 The popular summer fruit is refreshing thanks to its dense water content (nearly 90 percent).
 Snacking on watermelon is an excellent way to regulate salt levels and flush out the excess water you may be holding onto (a.k.a. bloat) due to dehydration.
 Cut up a few refrigerated slices and eat your heart out.

 Tomatoes are packed with the antioxidant lycopene, which is known to have extremely effective anti-inflammatory and de-bloating effects.
-You can roast tomatoes in the oven until they blister for a super easy and tasty side dish to just about any meal.
+You can roast tomatoes in the oven until they blister for a super simple and tasty side dish to just about any meal.